llawlaw23/Food_Production_Analysis/README.md

 - Bar charts of top emitters and water users.

-- Scatter plots comparing land use vs. emissions.
+- Violin and swam plots comparing land use vs. emissions.

 - Boxplots contrasting plant-based and animal-based foods.

-- Stacked bar charts showing contribution of production stages.

-- Heatmaps of correlations between key sustainability metrics.